FREQUENTLY ASKED QUESTIONS

 How much will it cost ?

 Prices are subject to the breed & overall condition of your dog’s coat.
 Until I meet your dog it is difficult to quote an exact price, but I can offer a price guide over the phone based on a dog in average condition for the breed.
-Matted & badly behaved dogs will incur an additional charge.
+Matted & difficult dogs will incur an additional charge.

 Do I need to make an appointment ?